Commissions: Stocks vs Futures

 If

-is something else, it is considered the operations are happenning on afutures
+marginis something else, it is considered the operations are happenning on afutureslike intstrument andcommissionis a fixed price persizecontracts

 -